ipfs-cluster/ipfs-cluster-website/content/documentation/configuration.md

 /ip4/192.168.1.10/tcp/9096/ipfs/QmWAeBjoGph92ktdDb5iciveKuAX3kQbFpr5wLWnyjtGjb
 ```

 **Unless your peer is [bootstrapping to an existing (and running) cluster peer](/documentation/starting/#bootstrapping-a-peer), you should create and fill-in this file with at least one of the other peers' multiaddresses**.
-Once the peer knows how to reach another member of the Cluster, it will potentially be able to discover all the other peers as necessary.
+Once the peer knows how to reach another member of the Cluster, it will be able to discover the rest of peers as necessary.
+You can include several multiaddresses for the same peer.

-When running, your peer will update the `peerstore` on shutdown, automatically including new multiaddresses so that they are persisted for the next boot.
+Your peer will update the `peerstore` on shutdown, automatically including new multiaddresses so that they are persisted for the next boot.

-Note that, when a `/dns/` multiaddress is known, the other addresses are for that peer will not be stored.
+Note that, when a `/dns4/`/`/dns6/` multiaddress is known for a peer, other non-dns addresses are for that peer will not be stored.

 ## ipfs-cluster-ctl